microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 - on average traversing an edge between nodes does 1 / 100 + log(200, N / 100) / 100 handle dereferences (assuming nothing is cached).
 (For 1M nodes, thats ~0.027)
 - 40 bytes per node in main tree
 - ~0.2 bytes of indirection table per node
 - average pages updated on single change: 1 + ceil(log(200, N / 100)).
-Thats 2 upt to 20k nodes, 5 for 160 million.
+Thats 2 for up to 20k nodes, 5 for 160 million.

 ### Path B-Tree

-All data in the tree can be stored in a key value store under it's full path through the logical tree.
+All data in the tree can be stored in a key value store under its full path through the logical tree.
 Doing this with a [Radix tree](https://en.wikipedia.org/wiki/Radix_tree) roughly amounts to storing the logical tree.
-Rather than directly doing a Radix tree, a B-Tree can be used, which can be optimized by duplicating the common prefixes within the nodes to get storage costs closer to the radix tree.
+Rather than directly doing a Radix tree, a B-Tree can be used, which can be optimized by deduplicating the common prefixes within the nodes to get storage costs closer to the radix tree.
 Without this compression, trees with small values would be almost entirely "keys", as the paths would usually exceed the the size of the values.

 For this approach, its important how the paths are defined as well as how they are encoded.
 For example for paths into sequences, if the index in the sequence is used, inserting a sibling near the root can change the paths of almost everything in the tree.